 In order to ensure a rigorous standard of Quantitative reasoning, all students are required to take Mathematical Modeling.
 Students who are not ready to engage in a college-level mathematics course are offered a series of special tutoring sessions as a pre-requisite to enrolling in Mathematical Modeling.

-D – 3 Additional Natural Science or Mathematics Course (3 credits)
+D – 3 Science/Quantitative Elective (3 credits)

 Students take three additional credits in scientific, and quantitative skills.
 Courses are drawn from the Natural Sciences and Mathematics.